Dracula Unleashed: Reception

 Computer Gaming World in January 1994 called the PC version of Dracula Unleashed ICOM Simulations's "most compelling interactive adventure yet" and "the most effective 'interactive movie' to date".
 The reviewer compared it to Dark Shadows and MacVenture games such as Uninvited, and approved of the improvements on the Sherlock Holmes: Consulting Detective series' graphics and user interface.
 He concluded that "computer and theater have been brought one step closer together".
 In April 1994 the magazine said that players "can count on many hours of haunting play ...
 Live actors and sets add a strong cinematic realism", with "memorably creepy performances throughout", recommending the game to "anyone with more than a passing interest in the horror genre".
 GamePro gave the Sega CD version a positive review.
 They criticized that the slow-moving cursor and long load times can make the game painfully slow, but highly praised the audio, gameplay, and "well-acted and nicely staged video", especially the "eerie" dream sequences.
 Electronic Gaming Monthly commented that despite the full motion video being excessively grainy, the riveting storyline and "excellent" soundtrack keep the player invested in the game.

-They scored it a 7.25 out of 10.
+James V. Trunzo reviewed Dracula Unleashed in White Wolf #41 (March, 1994), giving it a final evaluation of "Excellent" and stated that "Dracula Unleashed will be overly praised in some quarters and unfairly dismissed in others.
+The truth is that the game delivers in a way not seen before.
+Bram Stoker might have enjoyed interacting with this product.
+What else can I say?"